 How to search online databases

-When conducting a literature search you first need to identify key words relevant to your research question.
+When conducting a literature search, you must first identify key words relevant to your research question.
 You might start your search broadly, with just a few key words, and then add more once you see the scope of the literature.
 If the initial search does not produce many results, you can play with removing some key words and adding more granular detail.

 It is useful to apply some common search terms and symbols.
 The most frequently used are:

-AND (includes both keywords in order to narrow down the search), OR (to expand the search to either keyword/concept or to combine synonyms and similar concepts), "Double quotes" (narrows search down to a specific phrase) and Wildcard* (includes any word ending variants, like infect* = infection, infected, infectiology, infecting etc).
+AND is used to include both keywords to narrow the search

+OR expands the search to either keyword/concept or to combine synonyms and similar concepts

+"Double quotes" narrows the search to a specific word or phrase

+Wildcard* includes any word ending variants, like infect* = infection, infected, infectiology, infecting, etc.

-Filters are also helpful and allow you to narrow down your search.
-You can use filters so refine your search, rather than adding those keywords to the search.
+Filters arehelpful to narrow your search.
+You can use filters to refine your search rather than adding additional keywords.
 Filters may include article and publication type, age, language, publication years, and species.
 Once you have identified the articles that appear relevant to your topic, you can use the “Snowballing” technique to find additional articles.
 You can do this by reviewing the reference lists of the articles you have selected.

 (12)

 How to read a paper?

-Learning to efficiently read a paper is a critical but rarely taught skill.
+Learning to read a paper efficiently is a critical but rarely taught skill.
 Some authors recommend using the “Three-pass” approach (13).
-The key idea is that you should read the paper in up to three passes, instead of starting at the beginning and ploughing your way to the end.
-Each pass accomplishes specific goals and builds upon the previous pass: The first pass gives you a general idea about the paper.
-The second pass lets you grasp the paper’s content, but not its details.
-The third pass helps you understand the paper in depth.
+This approach refers to reading the paper in three passes instead of once start to finish.
+Each pass accomplishes a specific goal and builds upon the previous.

 Keshav (13) explains it as follows: